grafana/grafana/docs/sources/panels/visualizations/_index.md

 # Visualizations

 Grafana offers a variety of different visualizations to suit different use cases.
-This section of the documentation lists the different visualizations available in Grafana and their unique options.
+This section of the documentation lists the different visualizations available in Grafana, their unique options and use cases.
 You can add more panel types with [plugins]({{< relref "../../plugins/_index.md" >}}).

-## Index

 * Graphs & charts
   * [Time series]({{< relref "./time-series/_index.md" >}}) is the default and main Graph visualization.